instaclustr/cassandra-kerberos/README.md

 [Cassandra Java Driver Kerberos Authenticator](https://github.com/instaclustr/cassandra-java-driver-kerberos) plugin for the [Cassandra Java driver](https://github.com/datastax/java-driver).

+*Note: This build is tested with Cassandra 3.11.x.
+For Cassandra 3.0.x support, switch to the cassandra-3.0.x branch*

 ## Build

 To build a fully-packaged JAR, just run `mvn clean package`